HIIT is an intense form of exercise that has been gaining popularity over the past few years. But is it really beneficial, or is HIIT bad for you?

-Since high-intensity interval training is a rather new form of exercise, no major studies have examined its long-term impact on health.
-However, most people know that working out too much can be just as bad as not working out enough—if you push yourself too hard, you might experience overexertion, which in extreme cases can lead to injury or illness.
+Since high-intensity interval training is a relatively new way to work out, no major studies have looked at how it affects health in the long run.
+However, most people know that working out too much can be just as bad as not working out enough—if you push yourself too hard, you might experience overexertion, which can lead to injury or illness in extreme cases.
 The same can be said of HIIT.

 The same thing goes for HIIT.
 If you push yourself too hard, you could experience overexertion, resulting in injury or illness.
 To avoid overexertion, it’s best to start with a lower-intensity form of exercise (such as walking) and slowly work your way up to more vigorous activity over time.

-Just as with any other form of exercise, it’s best to start with a lower-intensity workout (such as walking) and slowly work your way up to more vigorous activity over time.
-For example, if you’re just beginning a walking program, aim to walk 20 minutes per day.
-After two weeks, try adding five minutes each day until you’re up to an hour of daily walking.
+As with any other form of exercise, it is best to begin with a low-intensity workout (such as walking) and gradually work up to more vigorous activity over time.
+For example, if you’re beginning a walking program, aim to walk 20 minutes daily.
+After two weeks, add five minutes daily until you’re up to an hour of daily walking.

-If you’re in good shape and have a solid fitness foundation, it’s possible to participate in high-intensity interval training workouts more frequently.
-However, if you’re just beginning an exercise program or not very active, aim to work out no more than twice per week.
+If you’re in good shape and have a solid fitness foundation, you can more frequently participate in high-intensity interval training workouts.
+However, if you’re beginning an exercise program or not very active, aim to work out no more than twice per week.

 While you may be worried about spending too much time exercising or training, it’s important to note that overexertion can be harmful.
-If you push yourself too hard, you could experience fatigue, muscle soreness, and injury.
+You could experience fatigue, muscle soreness, and injury if you push yourself too hard.